-The orientation programme and welcome reception on 30 June will give you the chance to meet your fellow students and the summer school staff.
+The orientation programme and welcome reception on 6 July will give you the chance to meet your fellow students and the summer school staff.

 Optional weekend trips

-British Culture fieldtrips
+British Culture field trips

-If you are not taking the British Culture class, you may still have the opportunity to participate in its fieldtrips, paying a fee per trip (space permitting).
+If you are not taking the British Culture class, you may still have the opportunity to participate in its field trips, paying a fee per trip (space permitting).
 Whether this is possible depends on your schedule.

 Full information about the trips will be available at the start of the summer school, but in the meantime you can see details of last summer's trips below for an idea of what to expect:

-- Greenwich: this trip included a visit to the Old Royal Observatory (the location of zero longitude), the Royal Naval College (designed by Christopher Wren) and the Queen's House (designed by Inigo Jones).
+- Greenwich: this trip includes a visit to the Old Royal Observatory (the location of zero longitude), the Royal Naval College (designed by Christopher Wren) and the Queen's House (designed by Inigo Jones).
 It addressed the role of Britain in the development of accurate timekeeping and navigation in the 17th and 18th centuries.